Estate Planning is for Everyone

 WHY DO I NEED A LIVING WILL?

 The living will, also known as a directive to physicians or a health-care directive, spells out types of life-sustaining treatment permitted if you are incapacitated.
 The decision for or against life support is one only you can make.
 That makes the living will a valuable estate planning tool, and you may use a living will in conjunction with a durable power of attorney for health care.
 Laws governing the recognition and treatment of living wills may vary from state to state.
-It’s a better plan than trying to time when you jump out.
-If someone constantly makes wholesale changes, they usually end up chasing their tail.
-It’s not a good practice to follow and won’t help your investment portfolio.
-Instead, trust your advisor to make the tweaks that ensure consistent growth.

 DO YOU HAVE OTHER QUESTIONS?